Debating whether to upgrade? Here are the telltale signs to help you decide if you're due an upgrade.

 What’s the difference between an upgrade and a new mobile phone plan?
 An upgrade is when you get a new phone with your current provider or a different one.
 A new mobile phone plan is when you keep your phone, but instead, you opt for a SIM-only contract.
 Essentially, a new mobile phone plan means that you have finished paying off the cost of your phone and choose to open a new contract just for your SIM.

 As you can probably imagine, frequent phone upgrades come with a lot of environmental consequences that are often overlooked.
 Unfortunately, each new phone requires the extraction of raw materials such as metals and rare earth elements, leading to pollution, and the loss of natural resources.
-Additionally, phones that are not recycled and properly disposed of contribute to e-waste , which causes even more issues for the environment and the communities surrounding landfills.
+Additionally, phones that are not recycled and properly disposed of contribute to e-waste , which causes even more harm to the environment and the communities surrounding landfills.
+Extending your phone’s lifespan by even one year can significantly reduce its overall environmental impact.

 The energy-intensive production and transportation processes associated with phone manufacturing further exacerbate carbon emissions and climate change.
 As consumers, therefore, we need to: